josiasritter/aquacropgrid-preproc/README.md

       - conda env create -f environment.yml
       - conda activate aquacropgrid-preproc
 5. Run script “preproc_main.py”
-  - First, manually adjust the input arguments at the top of the script and save the changes (the script will later be refactored into a Python function that accepts these input arguments)
+  - Manually adjust the input arguments at the bottom of the script and save the changes
   - From command line: python preproc_main.py